sharifrahmanie/MBMethPred/README.md

 ## Input file for prediction

-The `ReadMethylFile` is a function for reading DNA methylation beta values files and use them as new data for prediction by every model.
+The `ReadMethylFile` is a function for reading DNA methylation beta values files and using them as new data for prediction by every model.
 The input for this function should be either CSV or TSV file format.
-Please uncomment the following lines and run the function.

 ### Usage